vitonsky/nano-queries/README.md

 The purpose of **query builder** is to simplify building a complex (SQL) query for database in safe manner.

-A `nano-queries` package is focused to be an ideal query builder, that's only thing current package can do.
-Here's not a queries executor, mapper, ORM, etc. We are respect [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) here.
+A `nano-queries` is focused to be an ideal **query builder**, that's all.

+The purpose of the `nano-queries`, a project goals and features is:
+- Simple API to build a complex queries
+- A safety of queries, to prevent SQL injections
+- Universal and extensible design to build SQL queries for any database

-That's why this solution works well with any database - SQLite, Postgres, MySQL, Oracle, etc.
+There's no a queries executor, Active Record or any data mapper, ORM, etc. We are respect [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), that's why this solution works well with any database - SQLite, Postgres, MySQL, Oracle, etc.

 # The Design